awsdocs/amazon-eks-user-guide/doc_source/managing-kube-proxy.md

    aws eks create-addon --cluster-name my-cluster --addon-name kube-proxy --addon-version v1.23.8-eksbuild.2 --resolve-conflicts OVERWRITE
    ```

-   If you remove the `--resolve-conflicts OVERWRITE` option and any of the Amazon EKS add\-on settings conflict with your existing settings, then creating the add\-on fails, and you receive an error message to help you resolve the conflict\.
+   If you remove the **\-\-resolve\-conflicts OVERWRITE** option and any of the Amazon EKS add\-on settings conflict with your existing settings, then creating the add\-on fails, and you receive an error message to help you resolve the conflict\.
 Before specifying this option, make sure that the Amazon EKS add\-on doesn't manage settings that you need to manage, because those settings are overwritten with this option\.
 For more information about Amazon EKS add\-on configuration management, see [Amazon EKS add\-on configuration](add-ons-configuration.md)\.

 ------